 Increased rates of cancer seen among women and men and for cancer at multiple sites, including lip, oral cavity, pharynx, respiratory organs.

-Researchers identified the risk factors for chemotherapy-induced peripheral neuropathy in cancer patients treated with paclitaxel or oxaliplatin.
+Researchers assessed the risk for all-cause mortality in cancer patients with COVID-19.